DHersh3094/USGS-LiDAR-CLI-Tool/README.md

 - `--geojson`, `-g`: Path to input GeoJSON file defining the boundary (required)
 - `--output-dir`, `-o`: Output directory for downloaded LAZ files (default: lidar_data)
-- `--config`, `-c`: Path to configuration file (default: config.json)
+- `--dry-run`, `-d`: Find intersecting datasets but don't download files
 - `--resolution`, `-r`: Resolution to use for the data in Entwine Point Tile (EPT) format.
 Use 'full' for native resolution (all points), or specify a numeric value in coordinate units (meters) to control point spacing.
 For example, '1.0' will retrieve points with ~1m spacing, '0.5' creates denser point clouds, and '2.0' creates sparser data.
 Lower values = more detail and larger files.
+- `--coordinate-reference-system`, `-crs`: EPSG code to reproject laz files during download
 - `--classify_ground`: Add smrf ground classification (default: true)
-- `--workers`, `-w`: Number of parallel workers (default: from config or 8)
 - `--verbose`, `-v`: Enable verbose logging
-- `--dry-run`, `-d`: Find intersecting datasets but don't download files
-- `--keep-temp`, `-k`: Keep temporary downloaded files from each dataset
 - `--most-recent`: Use only the most recent data when multiple datasets overlap
 - `--no-visualization`: Skip creating visualization of datasets and boundary